GerritCodeReview/k8s-gerrit/README.md

 # Run a specific test
 pipenv run \
   pytest tests/container-images/base/test_container_build_base.py::test_build_base

+# Run tests with a specific marker
+pipenv run pytest -m "docker"
 ```

 For a more detailed description of how to use `pytest`, refer to the
 [official documentation](https://docs.pytest.org/en/latest/contents.html).

+## Test marks

+### docker

+Marks tests, which start up docker containers.
+These tests will interact with
+the containers by either using `docker exec` or sending HTTP-requests.
+Make
+sure that your system supports this kind of interaction.

+### incremental

+Marks test classes, in which the contained test functions have to run
+incrementally.

+### slow

+Marks tests that need an above average time to run.